ansys/pyansys-dev-guide/doc/source/guidelines/PyMAPDL_WSL_Guide.rst

 Running MAPDL on a Local Docker Image
 **************************************

-To run a Docker image, you must follow all steps in `Running ANSYS on WSL`_ .
+To run a Docker image, you must follow all steps in `Running PyMAPDL on WSL`_ .

 Additionally, you run a Docker image of PyMAPDL with: